Alumni Fellowship Site Placements for 2017-18

 Click here for a more in depth description of job duties.

-The Fellows in the QVS Alumni Fellowship are recruited from those young adults who have already completed one year with QVS as Fellows in one of the four sites where the QVS program now exists—Philadelphia, Atlanta, Boston, and Portland, OR.
+The Fellows in the QVS Alumni Fellowship are recruited from those young adults who have already completed one year with QVS as Fellows in one of the cities where the QVS program now exists—Philadelphia, Atlanta, Boston, Minneapolis, and Portland, OR.
 These Fellows have experienced spiritual formation, social justice training, direct service work in non-profit organizations, and living in intentional Quaker community as the key elements of their first year with QVS.
 This background provides them with an ideal foundation for participating in a program that focuses on Quaker leadership development including placement in one of the Quaker organizations in the Philadelphia area.
 The Fellows will also continue the process of spiritual formation, both individually and as a group, and are expected to participate in the worship and activities of a monthly and quarterly meeting, as well as Philadelphia Yearly Meeting.
 Such involvement will also deepen their understanding of Quaker faith and practice, while continuing to build their leadership and organizational skills.

 Alumni Fellowship Job Description